-- (3) The department shall establish specific timelines for implementation of a development proposal at the time of development approval. - (a) Failure to meet established timelines may result in withdrawal of development approval. - (b) Revisions or extensions to established timelines require prior written approval by the department. - (4) A person or government agency desiring to operate a residential facility shall, upon obtaining development approval pursuant to this rule and establishing the facility, apply for a license in a manner prescribed by the department no less than thirty days prior to the date of the planned opening of the facility. - (5) A person or government agency submitting a development proposal to place a licensed bed on hold for future development shall have three hundred sixty-five days from the date of approval of the development proposal to apply for a license for the residential facility in a manner prescribed by the department no less than thirty days prior to the date of the planned opening of the facility.
-[5123:2-3-02 (F)(1)] - (6) The applicant may appeal the decision of the department regarding a development proposal in accordance with rule 5123:2-17-01 of the Administrative Code. - (J) Waiving provisions of this rule
+- (3) The department shall establish specific timelines for implementation of a development proposal at the time of development approval. - (a) Failure to meet established timelines may result in withdrawal of development approval. - (b) Revisions or extensions to established timelines require prior written approval by the department. - (4) A person or government agency desiring to operate a residential facility shall, upon obtaining development approval pursuant to this rule and establishing the facility, apply for a license in a manner prescribed by the department no less than thirty days prior to the date of the planned opening of the facility.
+The department may issue an interim license when it determines initiation or continuation of services at the residential facility is appropriate pending completion of the development process (e.g., while a licensee is awaiting certification by the Ohio department of health as an intermediate care facility for individuals with intellectual disabilities). - (5) A person or government agency submitting a development proposal to place a licensed bed on hold for future development shall have three hundred sixty-five days from the date of approval of the development proposal to apply for a license for the residential facility in a manner prescribed by the department no less than thirty days prior to the date of the planned opening of the facility. - (6) The applicant may appeal the decision of the department regarding a development proposal in accordance with rule 5123:2-17-01 of the Administrative Code. - (J) Waiving provisions of this rule

-The provisions of this rule may be waived pursuant to rule 5123:2-3-10 of the Administrative Code [proposed new Procedures to Waive Rule Requirements rule].
+The provisions of this rule may be waived pursuant to rule 5123:2-3-10 of the Administrative Code.